PupilTong/pl-objectdetection_ppc64/README.md

 and it's modified to use a file as the input, run on a cloud machine and become a chris plugin.

 ## Deploy requirement
-Your host computer should be a linux os and installed CUDA 10.1.
+Your host computer should be a linux os and installed CUDA 10.1 && nvidia container.

 For ppc64le machine: